Codesai/website/_i18n/es/_posts/2022-11-23-caring-work-and-concerns.md

 Finally, we gave our reasons for using a separate meeting to discuss concerns instead of using the retrospective.

-Añadir caveat aquí o al principio del párrafo.

 ## Acknowledgements

-Thanks to Lifull's Barcelona B2B team, for all the effort and great work they did to make the concerns mechanism work for them.
-That great work made it much easier for other teams in Lifull to start applying the idea of caring work with the help of other Codesai coaches.
+Thanks to [Lifull Connect](https://www.lifullconnect.com/)'s Barcelona B2B team, for all the effort and great work they did to make the concerns mechanism work for them.
+That great work made it much easier for other teams in [Lifull Connect](https://www.lifullconnect.com/) to start applying the idea of caring work with the help of other Codesai coaches.

 Finally, thanks to my Codesai colleagues, [Antonio de la Torre](https://www.linkedin.com/in/antoniodelatorre/), [Rubén Díaz](https://www.linkedin.com/in/rub%C3%A9n-d%C3%ADaz-mart%C3%ADnez-b9276395/), [Dani Ojeda](https://www.linkedin.com/in/danielojedaloisel/) and [Fran Reyes](https://www.linkedin.com/in/franreyesperdomo/), for giving me feedback about drafts of this post.